Artist hopes work inspires students

 Today, Grapentine inspires students through art programs in schools and is interested in educating young students about the value of art.
 She has travelled to many remote communities in Canada to mentor students, and enjoys seeing the creative potential they illustrate in their creations.

-Grapentine's vision is to create one-of-a-kind pieces bringing loved memories to life inspired by her culture, values and passion for art.
+Grapentine's vision is to create one-of-a-kind pieces bringing treasured memories to life inspired by her culture, values and passion for art.

-"To do art and be creative is great, but to teach and inspire others is a blessing," she said.
+"Expressing yourself artistically is an amazing feeling, but to teach and inspire others is a true blessing," she said.

 She established Moon and Back Custom Arts in 2010, and has produced an increasing number of custom art pieces each year, gaining recognition across Canada and the U.S.

-Grapentine's husband is from Bissett, where the couple resided for 15 years.
-They currently live in Rainy River, Ont. with their 10-year-old son.
+Grapentine's husband is from Bissett, Manitoba where the couple resided for 15 years.
+They currently live in Rainy River, Ontario with their son Thomas and dog Murphy.